cpelsser/rust-mdbook/src/exercises/course-2/book-library.md

 # Designing a Library

-We will learn much more about structs and the `Vec<T>` type tomorrow.
+We will learn much more about structs and the `Vec<T>` type later.
 For now, you just need to know part of its API:

 ```rust,editable